 When: October 24, 12 p.m. to 4 p.m.
 CTWhere: Metropolitan Club 233 S. Wacker Drive, 66th Floor Chicago, IL 60606Law student registration: Use the code GUEST at the registration page.MAXIMIZING RELATIONSHIPS, INSPIRING SUCCESS, HONING SKILLS, COLLABORATING ON OPPORTUNITIES AND ACTIVATING CAREERSJuliette Pryor - General Counsel of Cox Enterprises Luis Avila - Former

 Pizza came from Italy to the United States.
 And then, according to the Italians, pizza went to hell.The evolution of pizza has brought it far from its Neapolitan roots.
 And yet, it has the New World to thank for its creation.
-The tomato, native to the Americas, first
+The tomato, native to the Americas,

 This week, U.S. Attorney General Jeff Sessions testified in front of the Senate Intelligence Committee hearing on Russia and possible ties to the presidential campaign of Donald Trump.
-Some of the more memorable exchanges came between Sessions and Sen. Kamala Harris of California.I won't go into the merits of
+Some of the more memorable exchanges came between Sessions and Sen. Kamala Harris of California.I won't go into the

 It is not even halfway through 2017, and already, it has been a fascinating year for those practicing in fields of law that intersect with the law at the highest levels of government.We've had the continuing travels of President Donald Trump's executive order on travel limitations from several predominantly Muslim

 Some days, you win the fight with depression.
 Some days, you lose.It's a lesson many law students and attorneys have learned and live with daily.
 I've never been either, and it's one I deal with daily.
 And traditionally, humor has been my coping mechanism of choice.A few weeks ago, Chris Grady, the